Glorious Game: Background

 On January 11, 2023, Black Thought announced that a collaborative album with El Michels Affair titled Glorious Game would be releasing on April 14, 2023, and released the first single for the album "Grateful".
-According to the press release, work for the album started in 2020, during the COVID-19 pandemic.
+Black Thought and El Michels Affiar began working on the album in 2020, during the COVID-19 pandemic.
 The album features Michels' close collaborators and artists from his record label Big Crown, including Lady Wray, Brainstory, and Paul Spring.

 On February 14, the second single for the album, "That Girl", was released.
 On March 6, the third single for the album, "Glorious Game", was released, featuring singer Kirby.
 On March 29, the fourth single for the album, "I'm Still Somehow", was released.
 The album was released on April 14.

 Content

 Black Thought has described Glorious Game as "one of my most personal projects to date", and has stated that his goal for the album was to have every song tell a story from or about his life.
-Bandcamp characterizes Black Thought as "in an introspective mood" on the album.
+Bandcamp Daily characterizes Black Thought as "in an introspective mood" on the album.
 The title Glorious Game is a term for "information passed down from... an elder statesman with a cautionary tale here and there".
 The decision to include a reprise of the title track was inspired by musical theater.

-In producing the album, Leon Michels wrote several original songs and then, rather than using those songs directly, created hip hop beats that sampled them.
+In producing the album, Leon Michels wrote several original songs and then, rather than using those songs directly, created hip-hop beats that sampled them.